samwang0723/agent-core/README.md

     Create a `.env` file and populate it with the necessary values as described above.

 3.  **Start dependent services:**
-    This will start the PostgreSQL database and other microservices defined in the `docker-compose.yml` file.
+    This will start PostgreSQL/TimescaleDB, Redis, and MCP servers.

     ```sh
     docker-compose -f deployment/docker-compose.yml up -d